Is It Possible to Reopen a Personal Injury Case and Recover More?

 Table of Contents

-If you were injured in an accident that was caused by someone elseโ€™s negligence and then received a settlement as compensation for your damages, you probably canโ€™t reopen the case.
+If you were injured in an accident that was caused by someone elseโ€™s negligence and then received a settlement as compensation for your losses, you may not be able to reopen the case.
 When your personal injury claim was settled between you and the defendantโ€™s insurance company, you were likely required to sign a release of liability form that prevents you from bringing any future claims in relation to the same accident and/or injury.
-Most insurance companies wonโ€™t seal the deal until this release is signed.
+Insurance companies generally require a signed release of liability before finalizing a settlement.

 Understanding Your Personal Injury Case

-While every accident is unique to its own set of circumstances and every personal injury case is unique to its own settlement terms, you generally cannot reopen or relitigate your case once a judgment has been made.
-This is typically based on the insurance company’s inclusion of the release of liability mentioned.
+While every accident has its unique circumstances and settlement terms, you generally cannot reopen or relitigate your personal injury case once a judgment has been made.
+This is typically based on the insurance companyโ€™s inclusion of the release of liability mentioned.

 Understanding Your Release of Liability

-The release of liability that you sign โ€“ once you have reached a settlement agreement in your caseโ€“ is a legal clause or document that says you release the defendant from any and all future liability related to the specific claim.
-Therefore, as long as the defendant fulfills the terms of the settlement as they apply to him or her (generally this involves paying the settlement amount), he or she cannot be sued in the future for any additional injuries that may develop.
+The release of liability that you sign, once you have reached a settlement agreement in your case, is a legal clause or document that says you release the defendant from any and all future liability related to the specific claim.
+Therefore, as long as the defendant fulfills the terms of the settlement as they apply to them (generally, this involves paying the settlement), they cannot be sued in the future for any additional injuries that may develop.
 If, for example, you discover that the accident caused you to suffer more injuries than you originally realized, the release of liability will keep you from pursuing any additional compensation for those injuries.

-Insurance companies take these releases extremely seriously.
-In fact, even if a judge has signed off on your settlement agreement, the insurance company may not release your payment until you’ve agreed to release them from liability.
-Frequently, this release is included as a clause in the actual settlement.
-Sometimes, even verbally agreeing to the release is enough to waive your right to reopening a personal injury case.
+Insurance companies take these releases seriously.
+In fact, even if a judge has signed off on your settlement agreement, the insurance company may not release your payment until youโ€™ve agreed to release them from liability.
+In many cases, this release is included as a clause in the actual settlement, as verbal agreements are generally not sufficient to reopen a personal injury case.

-If the Insurance Company Makes a Settlement Offer
+If The Insurance Company Makes A Settlement Offer

-The fact is that certain kinds of injuries can become far more serious over time โ€“ and can even become chronic.
-If an insurance company is providing you with a settlement offer, do yourself a favor and consult with a knowledgeable personal injury attorney before you sign.
+There are certain kinds of injuries that can become far more serious over time and can even become chronic.
+If an insurance company is providing you with a settlement offer, consider consulting with a personal injury attorney before you sign.

-• If youโ€™ve agreed to the terms of the settlement agreement but havenโ€™t signed it yet
+• If youโ€™ve agreed to the terms of the settlement agreement but havenโ€™t signed it yet.

-• If youโ€™ve signed the settlement agreement but it didnโ€™t contain a release of liability โ€“ and you havenโ€™t signed a release yet
+• If youโ€™ve signed the settlement agreement, but it didnโ€™t contain a release of liability, and you havenโ€™t signed a release yet.

 When Thereโ€™s Additional Responsibility

-If, for example, you were injured in a car accident that was caused by another driver who has already settled with you, there may be other considerations.
-If you or the other driverโ€™s car has a manufacturing defect that contributed to the accident, you may be able to pursue damages through the car manufacturer.
-Further, if a poorly maintained roadway played a role, you may be able to hold the county legally responsible.
-Again, every personal injury case has its own unique set of circumstances that will ultimately guide the course of action, so speak with a dedicated personal injury attorney as soon after your accident as possible.
+For example, if you or the other driverโ€™s car has a manufacturing defect that contributed to the accident, you may be able to seek damages through the car manufacturer.
+Furthermore, if a poorly maintained roadway contributed to the accident, you may be able to hold the county legally responsible.
+To reiterate, every personal injury case has its own set of circumstances that may ultimately guide your course of action.
+Thatโ€™s why consulting a personal accident attorney at the outset of the incident may be helpful.
+We can explain your rights and options, guiding you throughout the legal process.

-Not so Fast: Assessing Your Damages after an Accident
+Not So Fast: Assessing Your Damages After An Accident

-Experience is Key: Consult with a California Personal Injury Lawyer
+Experience Is Key: Consult With A California Personal Injury Lawyer

-• Lost hours and wages on the job
+• Lost hours and wages on the job.

-• Diminished earning potential
+• Diminished earning potential.

-• Emotional pain and suffering
+• Emotional pain and suffering.

-Additionally, it can take a considerable amount of time to fully assess the extent of the damages youโ€™ve suffered.
-Donโ€™t settle with the insurance company before you have a better understanding of what you need to travel the path toward your fullest recovery.
+Additionally, it can take a considerable amount of time to fully assess the extent of the damage youโ€™ve suffered.
+Consider waiting to settle with the insurance company until you have a clear understanding of your needs for recovery.

 The Clock Is Ticking: Statute of Limitations

 While it may take time to fully understand the extent of your damages, itโ€™s also important to recognize that timing matters.
-The fact is that thereโ€™s a statute of limitations for bringing a personal injury claim in California.
-This means that, in general, you have two years from the time of the injury-causing accident to bring your claim.
-Although two years may strike you as more than enough time, plenty of victims are tripped up by the timing.
+Thereโ€™s a statute of limitations for bringing a personal injury claim in California.
+In general, you have two years from the time of the accident to file your claim.
+Although two years may strike you as more than enough time, plenty of victims have faced challenges meeting the deadline.

 ABOUT THE AUTHOR